Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study

 \subsubsection{\textbf{Facilitating Agents Collaboration}}

 To facilitate collaboration among agents, we implement \textit{standardized information formats} for communication and ensure the agents \textit{receive necessary information only}.

 \textbf{I. Standardized Information Formats}.
-The use of well-defined structured information, like Standardized Operating Procedures (SOPs) \cite{gourevitch2008standard}, has been shown to significantly enhance the consistent and accurate completion of tasks \cite{qian2023communicative, hong2023metagpt}.
-Similarly, we mandate that each agent output information in a defined format as a JSON file, with the goal of enhancing cooperation and enabling more efficient information extraction.
-For example, the output from the \textit{Circuit Engineer} should resemble \textit{\{'circuit': 'Filter(input, 3; output)', 'description': 'The Filter operator is used to ...'\}}.
-This standardization allows for the circuit's details to be extracted from the JSON for visualization within Unity and for evaluation by the \textit{Inspector}.
+The use of well-defined structured information, such as Standardized Operating Procedures (SOPs) \cite{gourevitch2008standard}, has been shown to improve task consistency and accuracy \cite{qian2023communicative, hong2023metagpt}.
+Similarly, we require each agent to output information in a standardized JSON format to enhance cooperation and streamline information extraction.
+For example, the output from the \textit{Circuit Engineer} should follow a format like \textit{\{'circuit': 'Filter(input, 3; output)', 'description': 'The Filter operator is used to ...'\}}.
+This standardization enables circuit details to be extracted for visualization in Unity and evaluated by the \textit{Inspector}.

 \textbf{II.
-Receive Necessary Information Only} To avoid information overload and enhance the operational efficiency of our agents, we ensure that they are provided only with the information critical to their specific roles.
-Excessive, irrelevant information can dilute an agent's focus, resulting in outputs that stray from the established standards.
-This drop in performance is partly due to the reliance of LLM on the Transformer architecture, which is based on attention mechanisms \cite{vaswani2017attention}.
-For instance, our observations indicated that the proficiency of the Circuit Engineer in designing efficient circuits diminished as it was exposed to more non-essential information.
+Receive Necessary Information Only} To avoid information overload and improve the efficiency of our agents, we ensure they receive only the information critical to their specific roles.
+Excessive, irrelevant data can dilute focus and lead to outputs that deviate from established standards.
+This decline in performance is partly due to the reliance of LLMs on the Transformer architecture, which operates on attention mechanisms \cite{vaswani2017attention}.
+For example, we observed that the Circuit Engineer's proficiency in designing efficient circuits decreased when it was exposed to non-essential information.